iCliniq Logo

 Welcome to icliniq.com.

-Tattoo removal by a laser that is Q-switch laser causes these pinpoint spots as you have sent (attachment removed to protect patient identity).
-This is a normal phenomenon after laser.
-But it does not usually create scar if done correctly.
+Tattoo removal by a laser that is Q-switch laser causes these pinpoint spots, as you have sent (attachment removed to protect patient identity).
+This is a normal phenomenon after a laser.
+But it does not usually create a scar if done correctly.
 Also, it would take at least six to eight sessions for the laser to take effect, so it is too early to say now.
 Laser tattoo removal is the best way to remove a tattoo for you than a surgical procedure.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!